Gooey-Goo/BTANoNameDyes/README.md

   + Drops 4+9 malachite.
 + Block of Malachite
   + Crafted using 9 malachite.
-  + Would craft 9 malachite if I didn't forget to implement that recipe.
+  + Crafts into 9 malachite.
 + Indigo Flower
   + Spawns naturally in seasonal forests, rainforests and cinnamon forests.
   + Crafts 2 indigo dye.